csmertx/csmertx.github.io/README.md

 - ~~gh-pages / Hugo~~
 - ~~Render notes from /content~~
 - Edit notes so that the markdown is Github/Hugo compatible
-- Go through larger notes to validate, and write in the last valid date.
+- Go through larger notes to validate if info is current
 - Expandable / collapsible menus for left sidebar